Window equivalences via categorical sl(2) actions: The categorical action

-where $\pi_{i}$ takes the attracting limit, $q_{i}$, $\sigma_{i}$ are the embeddings, and $\iota_{i}$ is the inclusion.
+where $\pi_{i}$ takes the attracting limit, $q_{i}$, $\sigma_{i}$ are embeddings\footnote{We follow \cite{HL,HLShip} to denote the composition $q_{i} \circ \sigma_{i}$ also by $\sigma_{i}$, which will not cause any confusion in practice.}, and $\iota_{i}$ is an inclusion of open subset.
 The diagram is also equivariant with respect to the $\GL(V_{k})$-action, so we will work with this additional $G_{k}$-equivariance in the following.

 Since $Z^{(i)}$ is fixed by $\gamma_{i}$, there is a decomposition